amitmakkad/cs356-networking/README.md

 # cs356-networking
+A Ryu based SDN (Software defined Networking) controller to implement switch circuiting using SPF (Shortest Path First) algorithm.

+1. Create a custom topology of 10 nodes (except linear or bus).
+2. Randomly select the link delay (1ms – 5ms) for all links in your topology between the switches.
+Set link bandwidth to 50Mb.
-This program is used to discover the topology, including the switches and hosts in the network using RYU controller.
-It computes shortest path between two hosts based on the cost function provided.
-It also takes user input to request connection based on src and dest hosts, service request(IPv4 and MAC) and Bandwidth required.
+3. Write a program to discover the topology, including the switches and hosts in the network.
+4. Run a client-server program at a pair of hosts to identify the link cost based on the time it takes to traverse the link.
+5. Use the above information for computing the paths in the network for all pairs of hosts in the network.
+Take user input to request the connection by asking for following:
+* Source and destination host
+* Service requests are either IPv4 or MAC based
+* Bandwidth of the service (1-5Mb)
+6.Identify the switches where configuration need to be updated.
+Provide details of the configuration to be written over each intermediate switch on the path.
+7. Include the already configured services in path computation.
+You need to keep track of the available bandwidth of the links (how much utilized, how much unutilized)
+Based on the delay and available bandwidth information compute the new cost for the link.
+Cost will be updated with changes in the available bandwidth.
+8. Repeat from step 5 till user gives input.

  ## Running the project